2023 WI Deaths

 The Marathon County Sheriff’s Office has released the names of two people who were found dead Saturday evening.
 Investigators said Daniel Gumz, 65, and Ronnie Gumz, 62, died as a result of what is presumed to be a murder-suicide.The Marathon County Sheriff’s Office 911 Communications Center received a call Saturday evening from a person who found two of his relatives dead.
 When deputies responded to the home, they found the two men dead from apparent gunshot wounds.
 A firearm was found at the scene.
 Both men resided at the County Road N home.
 Authorities have completed the investigation and autopsies, and do not believe there was any foul play or other factors involved.

-April 2nd: Unnamed Man, Age 40– Milwaukee
+April 2nd: Kieth Allen, Age 40– Milwaukee

 Milwaukee Police are investigating a homicide that took place on Sunday, April 2, 2023, at approximately 4:02 a.m., near 22nd St. and Fairmount Ave.
 According to police, the suspect, a 29-year-old Milwaukee woman, stabbed and killed the victim, a 40-year-old man, during a domestic dispute.
 The woman was arrested and she is expected to be charged in the coming days.